Camino Portugués Coastal Way: Stage 2

 The minimum age for this tour is: 12 Years

-This walk is graded as moderate overall and includes daily walks of between 13 and 26km on mostly flat terrain.
+This walk is graded as easy-moderate overall and includes daily walks of between 13 and 29km on mostly flat terrain.
 You will follow a mixture of coastal paths, wooden walkways, dirt tracks and some roads closer to the bigger cities and towns.

-9 nights accommodation is included in small rural hotels and hostels.
+9 nights accommodation is included in small rural hotels and hostals (a name used to describe small Spanish hotels and guesthouses).
 You will always have a private room and en-suite bathroom.
 In the larger towns, you will stay in 3* hotels.

 You can add extra nights at any point during your stay, and we particularly recommend extending your stay in Santiago.